gandm/language-babel/README.md

   Suppress all successful save messages.
 Errors are still notified.

 * ####Create Transpiled Code
-  If enabled the transpile phase will output Javascript code to a `.js` file with the same prefix as the original.
+  If enabled the transpile phase will output JavaScript code to a `.js` file with the same prefix as the original.
 By using the `path` options below it is possible to transpile to a different target directory.

 * ####Create Map
   A source map can be generated as required.
 The source file name will be used with a new suffix of `.js.map`.
 To avoid any possible XSSI issues the map file is prefixed with `)]}`